Chavlek/PortfolioProjects/README.md

 1) CovidDeaths1.csv
 2) CovidVaccs1.csv

-### The First Exploratory analysis is presented in in Covid_SQL_DataExploration_noOuts.ipynb
+## The First Exploratory analysis is presented in:

+1) Covid_SQL_DataExploration_noOuts.ipynb
+2) Covid_SQL_DataExploration.ipynb

-Because of the large file size, SQL query outputs were omitted
+Because of the large file size, SQL query outputs were removed from Covid_SQL_DataExploration_noOuts.ipynb so it can be previewed directly on GitHub